 No this isn’t a blog about some crazy new fad diet designed by dentists.
-Instead, it’s a brief discussion about the role that dieting might play in keeping your smile either “dentist ready” or “ready for the dentist.”
+Instead, it’s a brief discussion about the role that dieting might play in keeping your smile either “dentist ready” or “ready for the dentists.”
 What’s the difference?
 That’s what we’ll explore today in this blog concerning what to think about when you’re thinking about going on a diet!

 As you may recall we have shared many times over these past few years about the important links between oral health and your overall health.
 Cavities, gum disease and even yellowing teeth can sometimes be traced back to specific health disorders (think cancer or gastrointestinal disease) and other times, rather than “traced back to” instead they can potentially cause ill health, even certain conditions like heart disease.
 That’s why it’s so important to think about everything you eat, everything you drink and why that might be important in terms of your dental health and why diets, depending on the type, might in fact be harmful to your teeth.